crmckenzie/richmond/README.md

 Richmond will take any text in the block and insert it into the specified output file.

+# Configuration

+Richmond will look for a file called .richmond in the root directory you are running against.
+If it finds the .richmond file, it will load it.

+You can use the select or reject methods to change which files Richmond will include or exlude in it's processing.

+    # Richmond doesn't like binary files
+    Richmond.reject do |file|
+      file.match /images/
+    end

+    # I only want to parse .rb files
+    Richmond.select do |file|
+      file.match /\.rb$/
+    end

 ## Contributing

 1. Fork it ( https://github.com/crmckenzie/richmond/fork )